PumasModel Domains

 Positive-Definite Matrix Domains

 In many cases, one may wish to specify a positive-definite covariance matrix as a parameter in a model.
+In the diagonal case this is then a matrix with variances on the diagonal.
 A common use case for this functionality is for defining the domain of a random effect.
 There are two domains for positive-definite matrices: PSDDomain and PDiagDomain.
+Since they are matrices, elements represent variances (diagonal elements) and covariances.
 Both of the constructors require the size n of the n x n positive-definite matrix:

 Pumas.PSDDomainType